 How To Decide If Your Business Needs a Newsletter

-Since people pay me to write newsletters for their businesses, I’m mostly in favor of them.
+It’s a pretty good idea to come up with your own marketing plan based on the abundance of advice you can find online, then outsource it to third parties, for example a printing service who can produce communications for you, this way you save money.
+People pay me to write newsletters for their businesses, and I’m mostly in favor of them.
 But there are some situations where they just don’t work.
 In this post, I’m going to tell you about three of my past clients.
 Reading about their experiences with newsletters, and in one instance, social media, may help you make some decisions about your own marketing efforts.

 Case Study #1 – The Plumber